mootwise-matt/he3-lang/docs/README.md

   - Clear separation of concerns
   - Comprehensive documentation

-### 🔄 **Next Phase: Compiler-VM Integration**
+### ✅ **Compiler-VM Integration**
-- **Bytecode Writer** - In Progress
+- **Shared Architecture** - Complete
-  - Update compiler to generate shared bytecode format
+  - Unified AST and bytecode format between compiler and VM
-  - Align bytecode output with VM expectations
+  - Eliminated duplicate code and ensured consistency
-  - Enable complete source-to-execution pipeline
+  - Complete source-to-execution pipeline working

 ## Development Guidelines
 - **Temporary Code**: All temporary test files, debug code, and experimental implementations must be placed in the `/tmp/` folder, which is excluded from git